dotnet/machinelearning-samples/samples/csharp/end-to-end-apps/ScalableMLModelOnAzureFunction/README.md

 |----------------|-------------------------------|-------------|-----------|---------------------|---------------------------|-----------------------------|
 | v1.3.1           | Up-to-date | Azure Functions | Single data sample | Sentiment Analysis | Binary   Classification | Linear Classification |

+For a detailed explanation of how to build this application, see the accompanying [how-to guide](https://docs.microsoft.com/en-us/dotnet/machine-learning/how-to-guides/serve-model-serverless-azure-functions-ml-net) on the Microsoft Docs site.

 # Goal